Note: When you work with one of our partners, we may earn a small commission. Learn more about our editorial policy and how we make money.

 FAQs about costs to sell in Pennsylvania

-In 2021, the average Pennsylvania home seller made about $232,182 on their home sale before paying off their existing mortgage, if they had one.
+The average Pennsylvania home seller makes about $218,326 on their home sale before paying off their existing mortgage, if they have one.
 For a more specific idea of what you can expect to walk away with, check out our home sale proceeds calculator.